MattCodes03/CW1_RubyOnRails/docs/src/assets/Tutorial/GettingStuffDone.md

 - `get "/tasks", to: "todo#index"` - This is essentially the same as the `root` route, it just means if you visit http://localhost:3000/tasks you will see the index page.

 - `get "/tasks/:id", to: "todo#show", as: "task"` - This means that if we visit `/tasks/1` we will see the task with ID 1.
 The extra `as: "task"` allows us to use a helper method when generating URL's within views.
 Using `task_path(1)` will generate `/tasks/1` (This will help later on).

+- `get "/tasks/:id/edit", to: "todo#edit", as: "edit_task"` - This will allow us to access the edit page when attempting to edit tasks, this uses a helper method similar  ot the show route.

 - `post "/tasks/new", to: "todo#new"` - This is used to instansiate a new Task object, on the `/new` page which will present the user with a form to fill in the Task objects data.
 However, this is not saved into the Database just yet.